nemocrys/vifcon/Information/Rezepte_En.md

 The individual recipe segments, the structure and the outsourcing of these recipes are shown below.

+## Last change

+The last change of this description was: June 25, 2024

 ## Existing recipe segments

 The recipes depend on the devices.
 Except for the Eurotherm device, all recipes are structured the same.
 There are therefore the following types of ramps: